 Ovarian Cancer Mutations: How Genetic Changes Influence Risk and Treatment

-At Not These Ovaries, we understand the importance of learning about the genetic factors that contribute to ovarian cancer.
-We are committed to helping all women understand the role of ovarian cancer mutations, which can significantly influence a person’s risk and treatment options.
+At Not These Ovaries, we understand the critical importance of genetic factors in ovarian cancer.
+We’re committed to helping all women understand ovarian cancer mutations and how they significantly influence both cancer risk and treatment decisions.

 What Does It Mean to Have a Gene Mutation?

-While some mutations have no apparent effect on health, others can contribute to the development of diseases, such as cancer.
+While some mutations cause no health problems, others disrupt crucial processes like DNA repair, creating a perfect storm for cancer development.
 Mutations in tumor suppressor genes, oncogenes, or DNA repair genes can lead to uncontrolled cell growth and tumor formation.

 Germline Mutations and Somatic Mutations